BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Breathe Fire** `ACTIVE`

-<span style="color: darkmagenta">Used as a shooting attack during the Shoot Phase; treat this as a [bow][Bow] with a range 12".
-On a hit, the model that is hit suffers a Strength 10 hit, and if they suffer a Wound which is not prevented, they are automatically slain.
-All models (friend or foe) within 2" of the hit model are immediately [Set Ablaze] (though they are not automatically slain if Wounded).
+<span style="color: darkmagenta">The Dragon can Breathe Fire as a shooting attack during the Shoot Phase; treat this as a [bow][Bow] with a range of 12".
+If the shot hits, then the model that is hit suffers a Strength 10 hit and if they suffer a Wound from this hit, which is not prevented, they are automatically slain.
+Additionally, all other models (friend and foe) within 2" are immediately [Set Ablaze] - though they will not be automatically slain if wounded.
 This is a fire-based attack.</span>

 - **Fly** `ACTIVE`